 Dom Gerardo 68 · interesting places nearby

 Mosteiro de São Bento information

-On Sunday, the High Mass at 10am includes a choir of Benedictine monks singing Gregorian chants; early risers can also hear mass on weekdays at 7:30am.
-To reach the monastery from Rua Dom Gerardo, go to No 40 and take the elevator to the 5th floor.
+On Sundays the High Mass at 10am includes a choir of Benedictine monks singing Gregorian chants; early risers can also hear Mass on weekdays at 7:30am.
+To reach the monastery from Rua Dom Gerardo, go to No 40 and take the elevator to the 4th floor.